-Students are eligible for the SVP in spring of sophomore year, junior year, and fall of senior year.
+Students are eligible for the Silicon Valley Program in spring of sophomore year, junior year, and fall of senior year.
 Most students attend as juniors.
 Proper course selections in the freshman and sophomore years can help students prepare for the SVP courses and particular internships.
 We also provide guidance on other ways to prepare and other programs that might be of interest to prospective SVP students.

 Courses to Prepare for SVP Courses

 1. Everyone should take Econ 50 Principles of Economics at CMC or the equivalent at Pitzer, Pomona or Scripps (Econ 52 Principles of Microeconomics) or Harvey Mudd College (Econ 54 Principles of Microeconomics).
-We normally require completion of this course prior to attending the SV Program, although we consider exceptions on a case-by-case basis.
+We normally require completion of this course prior to attending SVP, although we consider exceptions on a case-by-case basis.

 2. Economics majors should take Econ 101 Intermediate Microeconomics at CMC or the equivalent at Pitzer (Econ 105 Microeconomic Theory), Pomona (Econ 102 Microeconomic Theory) or Scripps (Econ 101 Intermediate Microeconomic Theory).
 This course prepares students to take two level 2 economics electives offered by the program (Econ 165 and Econ 198).

-3. Students interested in replacing Econ 98/198 with an independent study grounded in Econometrics and Computer Science should take Econ 125 Econometrics at CMC or a comparable course at Pitzer, Pomona, or Scripps (Econ 125 PZ, Econ 125 SC, Econ 107 PO, Econ 167 PO).
-This alternative independent study option will be offered for the first time in Fall 2017.
-Econometrics is the only prerequisite for the new course, but students preparing for the new course will also benefit by taking Linear Algebra and at least one Computer Science course.
+3. Students interested in taking Econ 128 Data Science, an independent study track grounded in Econometrics and Computer Science, should take Econ 125 Econometrics at CMC or a comparable course at Pitzer, Pomona, or Scripps (Econ 125 PZ, Econ 125 SC, Econ 107 PO, Econ 167 PO) and an introductory CS course.
+Like all SVP independent studies other than Econ 98/198, Econ 128 is offered conditional on faculty availability.

 4. Science and Management majors who want to count an SVP course toward their major should take Econ 101 Intermediate Microeconomics at CMC or the equivalent at Pitzer (Econ 105 Microeconomic Theory), Pomona (Econ 102 Microeconomic Theory) or Scripps (Econ 101 Intermediate Microeconomic Theory).
 Econ 101 prepares the students to take Econ 165 in the SVP, which replaces the Econ 134 requirement in the Science and Management major.